-Realtime streaming of up to 48 separate audio channels, at full bandwidth, from the synthesizer application into the mixer application.
-In this case, the mixer application is of source.
-An example of a synthesizer.

-In this case, the mixer application is of course Cubase.
-An example of a synthesizer application is Propellerhead Software's Reason.

-- Automatic, sample-accurate synchronization between the audio in the two programs. - The possibility to have the two programs share one audio card and take advantage of multiple outputs on that card. - Linked transport controls that allow you to play, rewind, etc., either from Cubase or from the synthesizer application (provided it has some kind of transport functionality). - Automatic audio mixing functions of separate channels as required.
-In the case of Reason, for example, this allows you to have separate channels for the different devices. - Additionally, ReWire offers the possibility to route MIDI tracks in Cubase to the other application for full MIDI control.

-For each ReWire-compatible device, a number of extra MIDI outputs is made available in Cubase.
-In the case of Reason, this allows you to route different MIDI tracks in Cubase to different devices in Reason, with Cubase serving as the main MIDI sequencer.

-• The overall load on your system is reduced significantly, compared to when using the programs together in the conventional way.
+- Realtime streaming of up to 128 separate audio channels, at full bandwidth, from the synthesizer application into the mixer application. - In this case, the mixer application is Cubase.
+An example of a synthesizer application is Propellerhead Software's Reason. - Automatic, sample-accurate synchronization between the audio in the two programs. - The possibility to have the two programs share one audio card and take advantage of multiple outputs on that card. - Linked transport controls that allow you to play, rewind, etc., either from Cubase or from the synthesizer application (provided it has some kind of transport functionality). - Automatic audio mixing functions of separate channels as required.
+In the case of Reason, for example, this allows you to have separate channels for the different devices. - Additionally, ReWire offers the possibility to route MIDI tracks in Cubase to the other application for full MIDI control. - For each ReWire-compatible device, a number of extra MIDI outputs is made available in Cubase.
+In the case of Reason, this allows you to route different MIDI tracks in Cubase to different devices in Reason, with Cubase serving as the main MIDI sequencer. - The overall load on your system is reduced significantly, compared to when using the programs together in the conventional way.